cslarsen/mandelbrot-js/README.md

     1 + n - Math.log(Math.log(Math.sqrt(Zr*Zr+Zi*Zi)))/Math.log(2.0);

-With some elementary logarithm rules, we can simplify this to:
+With some elementary logarithm rules, we can simplify this to

     // Some constants
     var logBase = 1.0 / Math.log(2.0);
     var logHalfBase = Math.log(0.5)*logBase;
     // ...
     return 5 + n - logHalfBase - Math.log(Math.log(Tr+Ti))*logBase;

-... which is faster.
+which is faster.
 The constant `5` is another little trick, which should be explained in the code itself.

 Optimizing the calculation for performance